This website is hosted by GitHub Pages at GitHub. The following article contains affiliate links that can be identified by “-Referral.”

 Need help getting started or have any questions?
 Contact me at firstname.lastname@example.org or @passivecashxyz

-The information contained on this Website and the resources available through this website is not intended as, and shall not be understood or construed as, financial advice.
+The information contained on this Website and the resources available through this website are not intended as, and shall not be understood or construed as, financial advice.
 I am not an attorney, accountant or financial advisor, nor am I holding myself out to be, and the information contained on this Website is not a substitute for financial advice from a professional who is aware of the facts and circumstances of your individual situation.

 I have done my best to ensure that the information provided on this Website and the resources available are accurate and provide valuable information.
 Regardless of anything to the contrary, nothing available on or through this Website should be understood as a recommendation that you should not consult with a financial professional to address your particular information.
 I recommend that you seek advice from a professional.